DB-Architects/OnlineCourseManagementPlatform/README.md

 ## 📋 About The Project

-AcademiaPro is a full-stack web application designed for managing online courses, built as part of the **Database Management Systems Lab Assignment IV**.
+AcademiaPro is a full-stack web application designed for managing online courses.
 The platform supports four distinct user roles with specialized functionalities, providing a complete ecosystem for online education management.

 ### 👥 Development Team - The DB Architects